Multiple Choice Learning of Low-Rank Adapters for Language Modeling: Theoretical Analysis

 \subsection{Illustration with synthetic data}

-To illustrate our approach, let us evaluate our algorithm on a synthetic dataset, for which results are given in Figure \ref{fig:illustration_markov}.
+To illustrate our approach, let us evaluate our algorithm on a synthetic dataset, for which results are given in Fig.~\ref{fig:illustration_markov}.
 We used $\mathcal{V}=\{1,2\}$, and $(P_{1},P_{2}) = (P(p_1,q_1),P(p_{2},q_{2}))$, with $P(p,q) \triangleq \left[ \right]\;$ and $p, q \in [0,1]$.
-We sampled data from a mixture of two Markov chains following \eqref{eq:data_generating_process}: we generated a sequence by sampling first $k \sim \mathcal{U}\{1,2\}$ and then $P_k$.
-Once $P_k$ was set, we sampled uniformly the initial state, then sampled the Markov chain according to the transition matrix until reaching the maximum sequence length ($T = 32$ here).
+We sampled data from a mixture of two Markov chains following \eqref{eq:data_generating_process}: we generated a sequence by sampling first $P_k$ with $k \sim \mathcal{U}\{1,2\}$.
+Once $P_k$ was set, we sampled the initial state uniformly, then we sampled the Markov chain according to the transition matrix until reaching the maximum sequence length ($T = 32$ here).

-We considered a GPT-2-like architecture \cite{radford2019language, gpt-neo} using local-attention suggested by \cite{makkuva2024attention} to improve convergence on Markov chain data.
-We then trained the model with $1$ and $2$ hypotheses, using LoRA adapters as described above, $1$ hypothesis corresponding to vanilla maximum likelihood estimation.
-Training details are provided in Appendix \ref{apx:synt_data}.
+We considered a GPT-2-like architecture \citep{radford2019language, black2021gpt} using local-attention suggested by \citet{makkuva2024attention} to improve convergence on Markov chain data.
+We then trained the model with one and two hypotheses, using LoRA adapters as described above, one hypothesis corresponding to vanilla MLE.
+Training details are provided in Apx.~\ref{apx:synt_data}.
 Figures \ref{fig:illustration_markov} and \ref{fig2:illustration_markov} show both the evolution of the losses along training and the predicted transition matrix from the trained models.
 We see that the optimum is close to being global in this setup.
-While \texttt{LoRA-MCL} matches can capture the two modes of the mixture, we see that MLE tends to predict the weighted average of the transition matrices given by \eqref{eq:stationary}, which is consistent with Prop.\,\ref{corr:mc}.
+While \texttt{LoRA-MCL} can capture the two modes of the mixture, we see that MLE tends to predict the weighted average of the transition matrices given by \eqref{eq:stationary}, which is consistent with Prop.\,\ref{corr:mc}.